Shower grab rails, fitted following the AS 1428.1 dimensions

 • Single shower rail (stud fix): typically $250-$310.

-• Masonry fix: a bit more than a stud fix — exact price depends on the wall.
+• Masonry fix: a bit more than a stud fix.
+The exact price depends on the wall.

-• Whole-shower package (3 rails): best per-rail value — see my pricing page.
+• Whole-shower package (3 rails): best per-rail value, see full pricing.

 • Funded work (NDIS, CHSP, HCP, SWEP, TAC, WorkSafe, DVA): quoted to your OT's scope.